Syngio/JailbreakArchive/README.md

 | [`Jailbreak-Early-2019.rbxl`](https://github.com/Syngio/JailbreakArchive/raw/refs/heads/main/rescripts/Jailbreak-Early-2019.rbxl) | Based on early 2019, dated early 2023 | First "good" public remake that I ever made, dosen't mean it's actually good though. | Made by `@Syngio` |

 # **File Suggestions**
 File suggestions are welcome.
-Just create an issue including your file and the type of file you're suggesting (saveinstance, map remake or a rescript), and I will make sure to include it in here!
+Just create an issue including your file and the type of file you're suggesting (saveinstance or re-script), and I will make sure to include it in here!